Weight and Waistlines as Predictors of Heart Disease

 Here is a list of predictors that suggest how excess fat and weight pose a threat to one’s heart:

-- Excess weight signifies an above-normal level of cholesterol and triglycerides in the body, indicators of increased fat in the blood stream.
+1. Excess weight signifies an above-normal level of cholesterol and triglycerides in the body, indicators of increased fat in the bloodstream.

-- Excess weight or physical inactivity lead to increased blood pressure and an increased risk of a stroke.
+- Excess weight or physical inactivity leads to increased blood pressure and an increased risk of a stroke.

-- Obese individuals have a greater chance of suffering from sleep apnoea or sleep disordered breathing.
+- Obese individuals have a greater chance of suffering from sleep apnea or sleep-disordered breathing.
 Sleep apnoea is related to increased blood pressure, stroke and irregular heart rhythms.